lisosoma/ML-for-demographic-inference/README.md

 ### Pipeline running

-You can run this experiment in a flask by first creating an ML_DI folder on your Google drive and uploading all files from the sample_data and sample_models directories to it, pre-unzipping them if necessary.
+You can run this experiment in a flask by first creating an **ML_DI folder** on your Google drive and uploading all files from the sample_data and sample_models directories to it, pre-unzipping them if necessary.
+Or you can repeat the entire pipeline without downloading files, the main thing is to connect Google drive to your colab and create the desired folder in it.